apache/echarts-doc/en/option/partial/coord-sys.md

 {{if: ${geo} }}
 ## geoIndex(number) = 0

-Using the index of [geographic coordinate system](~geo), which is  useful when there are multiple geographic coordinate systems in one graphic chart.
+Using the index of [geographic coordinate](~geo), which is  useful when there are multiple geographic coordinates in one graphic chart.

 {{/if}}